 Assad receives financial and military aid from Iran, which denies having fighters on the ground.

-He is also backed by fighters from Lebanon's pro-Iranian Shiite movement Hezbollah, according to the International Institute for Strategic Studies.
+He is also backed by combatants from Lebanon's pro-Iranian Shiite movement Hezbollah.

 "If Iran wants to be part of the solution in Syria, it has to pull its forces from Syria.
 The same applies elsewhere, whether in Yemen or Iraq," the Saudi minister said.

-Iran is accused of backing Shiite rebels in Yemen, who overran the capital Sanaa on September 21.
+Iran is accused of backing Yemeni Shiite rebels who overran Yemen's capital Sanaa on September 21.

-And bonded by Shiite Islam, Iran and Iraq have grown closer in the realms of government and security since the overthrow of Sunni leader Saddam Hussein in the 2003 US-led invasion of Iraq.
+Bonded by Shiite Islam, Iran and Iraq have grown closer in the realms of government and security since the toppling of Sunni leader Saddam Hussein in the 2003 US-led invasion of Iraq.

-Among the many groups fighting Assad is the Islamic State group of extremists, which Saudi Arabia and four other Arab states are now battling under a US-led coalition.
+Among the many groups fighting Assad is the Islamic State (IS) jihadist group, which Saudi Arabia and four other Arab states are now battling under a US-led coalition.